GoranAKW/-ESP32_CNC_SHIELD_V1.3_30PIN/README.md

 In files you'll find Machines.h and /Machines/GCan_Cnc_Shield_V1.3.h.

 You can find it on eBay (ESP32 CNC SHIELD GRBL solder kit V1.3 30pin).
+You can find a STL file for the box on my Grabcad page: look for GCAN ESP32 CNC SHIELD BOX

 If you want another configuration, don`t hesitate to contact me.